-Let’s explore React Native app development in more detail.
-We’ll look at the reasons why React Native is a great choice for cross-platform development, and we’ll also take a look at some of the ways React Native comes up short in the development process.
+Let’s explore React Native mobile app development in more detail.
+We’ll look at the reasons why React Native is a great choice for cross-platform mobile app development, and we’ll also take a look at some of the ways it comes up short in the mobile app development process.

 Where React Native Excels